-AD-level officials are engaged in drafting policies, implementing EU law, analysing and advising.
+AD level officials are engaged in drafting policies, implementing EU legislation, analysing and advising, dealing with stakholders, regulatory tasks and much more.
 They could be a trade expert, a lawyer dealing with competition cases or an auditor checking on the EU budget.

-- AD 5 is an entry level role ideal for University graduates.
+- AD5 is an entry level Generalist role ideal for university graduates.

-- AD6 / AD7 are more specialist roles and require several years of relevant experience.
+- AD6 and AD7 are Specialist roles and require several years of relevant experience.

-- AD 9 / AD 12 are middle management level roles and require previous management experience.
+- AD9 through AD12 are also Specialists, but middle management level roles and require previous management experience.

 In addition to the specific requirements for any given competition, to become an EU official applicants must also meet some basic eligibility criteria.
-These include:
+To be eligible, applicants must:

-- EU citizenship.
-Applicants must be a citizen of one of the EU's 28 Member States.
+- have EU citizenship.
+Applicants must be a citizen of one of the EU's 27 Member States.